shenoyninad/portal-social-media-publishing/portal-social-media-publishing.md

 - Create a new product and save the details in DB
 - Return all the products to display on the UI
+- Return the details of a single product
 - Publish a product to Instagram using the Graph API.
 Update the product’s record in the database (set published: true) and add publish history.

 Before we discuss the endpoints required, we should setup the authentication for all these APIs using JWT.
 This explains how to add JWT authentication middleware to secure your APIs.
 The idea is to create a middleware that verifies the JWT from the request header, and then apply that middleware to your routes.